The University of Iowa Carver College of Medicine

 Cell Sample Filtering

-The FACS Aria can sort into 1.0ml microtubes, Eppendorf tubes, 12 x 75mm test tubes, 15ml conical centrifuge tubes, or 96 well plates.
-For sorts where the sorted population constitutes from 10% to 99% of the original population, 15ml conical centrifuge tubes are recommended.
-They should be filled with 5ml of culture media to keep the sorted cells healthy.
-If the sorted population is less than 10% of the original then the 15ml collection tubes should be filled with 10-13ml of media or 12 x 75 tubes used with several ml of media.
+The FACS Aria and FACS Fusion can sort into 1 ml microtubes, 1.5 ml Eppendorf tubes, 12 x 75 mm test tubes, 15 ml conical centrifuge tubes, 96-well or 384-well plates.
+Where the sorted population consitutes from 10% to 99% of the original population, 15 ml conical centrifuge tubes should be used.
+They should be filled with 5 ml of sort collection media (see information in previous section of this page).
+If the sorted population is less than 10% of the original, then the 15 ml collection tubes should be filled with 10-13 ml of media or 12 x 75 tubes used with several milliliters of media.
+If sorting into 96-well plates, 100-200 ul (200 ul recommended) of media should be placed in each well prior to sorting.

-There are three types of sheath fluid that can be used in the Aria: Facility supplied with antifungal/antibacterial agent; Facility supplied without antifungal/antibacterial agent; and 1X PBS.
 Both Facility supplied sheath fluids are essentially PBS with or without an antifungal/antibacterial preservative agent (Proclin 300).
 Most cell types tolerate exposure to the sheath fluid preservative and thrive after sorting.
 Some cells, such as human stem cells and human dendritic cells, do not tolerate exposure and tend to die quickly.
 In experiments where cells may not tolerate exposure to the sheath fluid preservative, we recommend substituting either Facility supplied preservative-free sheath fluid or 1X PBS.
-To allow enough set up time to prepare the instrument using 1X PBS, the lab requesting the sort should bring 4-10L of 1X PBS to the Facility the day before the sort.
+To allow enough set up time to prepare the instrument using 1X PBS, the lab requesting the sort should bring 4-10L for the FACS Aria or FACS Fusion to the Facility the day before the sort.
 The amount needed for the sort will depend on the length of time scheduled.
-Please ask one of the Facility personnel for advice on the amount of PBS needed.
+Please ask one of the Facility personel for advice on the amount of PBS needed.

 Resuspension of cells to be analyzed in media containing phenyl red should be avoided whenever possible.
 Phenyl red may increase the background fluorescence of cells.